luukfroling/BEP/parts/03-theory.md

 :label: denseLayer
 \mathbf{h}_1 = \sigma(\mathbf{W}_1 \mathbf{x} + \mathbf{b}_1)
 ```
-with $\mathbf{W}_{1,nm}$ representing the learnable weights connecting the m-th input neuron to the n-th neuron in the first hidden layer, and σ is an activation function (e.g., sigmoid or softmax) that scales the output between 0 and 1 to stabilise the network and to introduce non-linearity.
+with $\mathbf{W}_{1,nm}$ representing the learnable weights connecting the $m^{th}$ input neuron to the $n^{th}$ neuron in the first hidden layer, and σ is an activation function (e.g., sigmoid or softmax) that scales the output between 0 and 1 to stabilise the network and to introduce non-linearity.
 The bias term $ \mathbf{b}_1 $ is another learned parameter which offsets the output.
 Equation [](#denseLayer) can be repeated for every following layer where the output of a layer is used as an input to calculate the following layer.

 Neural networks are generally trained using the backpropagation algorithm, which relies on a dataset consisting of input-output pairs.
 During training, the network processes each input and generates an output, A cost function determines the error between the network's output and the target output.
 This cost function guides the learning process by indicating how far the network's predictions are from the desired outputs.
 The backpropagation algorithm will look at how each weigth in the network needs to change to minimalise the error.